Define calculated values

 Example of a uni-directional mapping

-Create a calculated value for the target of the connection, such as Jira, ALM/QC, and so forth.
+Create a calculated value for the target of the connection, for example Jira or ALM/QC.
 For details, see Add a calculated value.

 Follow the format shown in the image below, where the ALM Octane Detected in Build field is mapped to the target’s string field.